 3. Menstrual cup

-The next big trend in the feminine hygiene industry, they are long lasting and can be reused.
+The next big trend in the feminine hygiene industry, they are long-lasting and can be reused.
 Pads and tampons are something we need to worry about when it comes to disposing of them and they definitely cannot be used again.
 But when it comes to these cups, cleaning them right after each use can let you use them for a year or so.
-They are made of silicone, which is easy to fold and insert in your tube and also to empty, wash and reuse.
+They are made of silicone, which is easy to fold and insert into your tube and also to empty, wash and reuse.
 Menstrual cups are easy to fold, because of the material they are made of.
-They hold for longer hours and have the least chance of dirtying the clothes.
+They hold for long hours and have the least chance of dirtying the clothes.
 The biggest pro for the cup is that there is a high chance of avoiding stinking during that phase.

 How to use it: